javiorfo/nvim-tabula/README.md

         -- Output buffer
         output = {
-            -- Default dest folder where .tabula files are created -- The results will be erased after closing the buffer -- If you want to keep the query results, change this to a personal folder dest_folder = "/tmp",
+            -- Default dest folder where .dbeer files are created -- The results will be erased after closing the buffer -- If you want to keep the query results, change this to a personal folder dest_folder = "/tmp",